hacks-manas/FaceDetection/README.md

 # facedetection
-## Face-detection, demonstration using openCV in under 50 lines of C++ code
+## Face-detection, demonstration using OpenCV in under 50 lines of C++ code

 > This is not a face "recognition" program !